Urobobros/SimpleWhpDemo/readme.md

 ```

 Do **not** pass the `.asm` source directly to `SimpleWhpDemo.exe`.
 The hypervisor expects a flat binary such as `keyboard.com`.
+Remember to always run the hypervisor with the assembled `.com` file.
+Supplying the raw `.asm` text will simply execute garbage bytes and result in repeated "Input is not implemented" messages.

 ## Firmware
 A legacy x86 computer system would load firmware data from its NVRAM (Non-Volatile RAM).
 The firmware would provide some functions to the bootloaders to invoke. \